-Section 5.
-Term of Office: The Term of office for directors of the Corporation shall be two years.
-Directors may serve multiple terms.

-Section 6.
-Vacancies: The Board, at any regular or special meeting called for the purpose of filling a vacancy, may fill any vacancy occurring on the Board The person elected to fill a vacancy shall serve the unexpired term of his or her predecessor in office.

-Section 7.
-Disqualification: Any director who has more than three unexcused absences from Board meetings shall be subject to removal by the Board.
-A group of at least three members of the Corporation may move for dismissal of any Board member.
-Written notice shall be given to the affected Board member not less than twenty-eight (28) days prior to the meeting at which two-thirds vote by the Board shall be necessary to effect removal.

 Article IV - Officers

-The officers of the Corporation shall be a President, Vice-president, Secretary and Treasurer.
-Each officer shall be, ex officio, a director.

 Section 1.
 Election: The Nominating Committee shall submit a slate of proposed officers to the Board at the meeting before the annual meeting.
-The Board shall elect officers at the first meeting following the annual meeting

-Section 1.
-Election: The Nominating Committee shall submit a slate of proposed officers to the Board at the meeting before the annual meeting.
 The Board shall elect officers at the first meeting following the annual meeting.

 Section 2.
 Term of Office: The term of office for officers of the Corporation shall be two years one year.

-Section 3.
-Duties of Officers:

-President: The President shall preside at all meetings of the Board and at the annual meeting of the Corporation and shall be the chief executive officer of the Corporation.

-Vice-president: In the absence of the President, the Vice-president shall preside, and perform such additional duties as may be assigned by the Board.

-Secretary: The Secretary shall be custodian of the records of the Corporation.
-The Secretary shall keep accurate records of the proceedings of all meetings of the Board and of the annual meeting of the Corporation.
-The Secretary shall be responsible for tracking all amendments and publishing them as approved.
+Officers may serve multiple terms.

 Treasurer: The Treasurer shall be custodian of all monies of the Corporation and shall keep accurate records of receipts, expenditures and other financial affairs and transactions.
 The Treasurer shall prepare such financial statements showing the financial condition of the Corporation as the Board may require.
+The Treasurer shall prepare and submit all required Oregon State and IRS documentation.

-Article V - Committees
+Article V – Committees

-The President, with the concurrence of the Board, shall have the power to appoint committees composed of at least one director and other directors or corporation members.
+The President, with the concurrence of the Board, shall have the power to appoint committees composed of at least one two directors and other directors or corporation members.
 Such committees, to the extent provided by appointment, shall have authority over matters as may come before them and shall serve until the completion of the work for which they are appointed.
 The President shall be an ex-officio member of all committees except nominating committees.
-Standing committees shall include the Membership, Book Shop and Audit committees.
+Standing committees shall include the Membership, Book Shop Management, and Audit committees.
 Committees may elect their own Chairs.

-Section 1.
-Membership Committee: The Membership Committee shall be custodian of all membership records, renewals, notices and other membership information.
+Committees exercise the authority of the Board.
+Only directors may vote on spending money and setting policy.

 Section 2.
-Book Shop: The Book Shop Committee shall be composed of five or more members who shall compose a Management Team responsible for the total operation of the Friends’ Book Shop.approved
+Book Shop Management Committee: The Book Shop Management Committee shall be composed of five or more members who shall compose a Management Team responsible for the total operation of the Friends’ Book Shop.
+The committee shall propose a Book Shop budget for inclusion in the overall FOML budget approved by the board.
+The Committee may make expenditures within the approved budget.